SitramSoft/HomeLab/README.md

  - localhost

 * Time servers:*
- - 0.europe.pool.ntp.org - Prefer / Is a Pool
+ - pool.ntp.org - Prefer / Is a Pool
- - 1.europe.pool.ntp.org - Is a Pool
+ - time.google.com - Is a Pool
- - 2.europe.pool.ntp.org - Is a Pool
+ - time.nist.gov - Is a Pool
- - 3.europe.pool.ntp.org - Is a Pool
+ - time.windows.com - Is a Pool

  **NTP Graphs:** enabled